txalkan/tyronzil/files/installation.md

 ### DID-Update

-To update your tyronZIL DID you need your update private key:
+To update your tyronzil DID you need your update private key:

 ```tyronzil did update``` and follow the instructions